highfidelity/hifi-docs-grav-content/07.high-fidelity-commerce/01.basics/01.hfc/02.wallet-setup/docs.md

 ## Introduction

 Before you start [buying](https://docs.highfidelity.com/high-fidelity-commerce/marketplace/buy) and [selling](https://docs.highfidelity.com/high-fidelity-commerce/marketplace/sell) items in the Marketplace or [shopping on Avatar Island](https://docs.highfidelity.com/high-fidelity-commerce/avatar-wearables/buy), you need [High Fidelity Coins](https://docs.highfidelity.com/high-fidelity-commerce/basics/hfc) (HFC).
-After setting up your wallet follow the additional instructions to receive [10,000 HFC](https://docs.highfidelity.com/high-fidelity-commerce/basics/hfc/get-hfc) when you first set up your Wallet.
+After setting up your wallet, follow the additional instructions to receive [10,000 HFC](https://docs.highfidelity.com/high-fidelity-commerce/basics/hfc/get-hfc).
 You can start using them for any transactions in-world.

 > > > You do not need a credit card to set up your wallet.